YuriPerro/go.move/README.md

 <h1 align="center">
     <a href="https://pt-br.reactjs.org/">📍 go.move</a>
 </h1>
-<p align="center">Application aimed at improving the quality of life of programmers</p>
+<p align="center">💡 Application aimed at improving the quality of life of programmers</p>

 ## Components